Healthy Homes Assessment Pirimai

 Rental Property Home Assessments Pirimai

-Property rental areas that are affected by Health Homes Standards.
-Healthy Homes Standards in Pirimai include each:
+Areas of rental properties that are impacted by the Healthy Homes Standard in Pirimai include each:

 • Living Room